lannonbr/esm-checker/readme.md

 You can run any of the binaries using the `--bin` flag on `cargo run` and then list the name of the file you want to run.

 Ex: `cargo run --bin aggregate-package-prefixes`

+## Website

+If you would like to see the data collected from this project visualized, visit https://esm-checker.netlify.app.